takari/team-book/40-lifecycle.md

 ```

 This is all the configuration necessary for projects with packaging `pom`.
 The
-lifecycle bindings are altered so that the `takari-lifeycle-plugin` replaces the
+lifecycle bindings are altered so that the `takari-lifecycle-plugin` replaces the
 install and deploy plugins in the respective lifecycle phases.

 [//]: # (TBD is this enough docs for the pom packaging or do we need to mention anything else, related to shadow POM packaging Jason mentioned to talk to Igor about,)